Depleted Real Madrid held 1-1 at Villarreal

 In only his second appearance of the season, striker Mariano Díaz scored a goal three minutes after kickoff in a promising start for Madrid at Villarreal’s Estadio de la Cerámica.

-But Gerard Moreno equalized from the penalty spot in the 76th after Courtois cut down Samuel Chukwueze while trying to reach the ball.
+But Spain striker Gerard Moreno leveled from the penalty spot in the 76th after Courtois cut down Samuel Chukwueze while trying to reach the ball.

 Unai Emery’s Villarreal remained unbeaten in all competitions at home this campaign.
 The draw left it in second place, one point behind leader Real Sociedad which plays at Cádiz on Sunday.